-22. Assignment of Indemnity.
+21. Assignment of Indemnity.

-You may assign your right to an indemnity for the insurance year.
+You may assign to another party your right to an indemnity for the insurance year.
 The assignment must be on our form and will not be effective until approved in writing by us.
 The assignee will have the right to submit all loss notices and forms as required by the policy.
 If you have suffered a loss from an insurable cause and fail to file a claim for indemnity within 60 days after the end of the insurance period, the assignee may submit the claim for indemnity not later than 15 days after the 60-day period has expired.
 We will honor the terms of the assignment only if we can accurately determine the amount of the claim.
 However, no action will lie against us for failure to do so.

-23. Subrogation (Recovery of Loss From A Third Party).
+22. Subrogation (Recovery of Loss From A Third Party).
 Since you may be able to recover all or a part of your loss from someone other than us, you must do all you can to preserve this right.
 If we pay you for your loss, your right to recovery will, at our option, belong to us.
 If we recover more than we paid you plus our expenses, the excess will be paid to you.
+If you receive any payment from any third party for the damage or loss of value of any agricultural commodity covered under this policy, the amount of such payment will be offset from any indemnity paid under the policy.

-24. Applicability of State and Local Statutes.
+23. Applicability of State and Local Statutes.